Introduction

 This Material Design admin is a Progressive Web App built with API Platform Admin (React Admin inside!).
 It is powerful and fully customizable.
 Refer to its documentation to learn more.
 It leverages the Hydra documentation exposed by the API component to build itself.
 It’s 100% dynamic - no code generation occurs.

-A Next.js Web App
+# A Next.js Web App

-API Platform also has an awesome client generator able to scaffold fully working Next.js, Nuxt.js, React/Redux, Vue.js, Quasar, and Vuetify Progressive Web Apps that you can easily tune and customize.
+API Platform also has an awesome client generator able to scaffold fully working Next.js, Nuxt.js, React/Redux, Vue.js, Quasar, and Vuetify Progressive Web Apps/Single Page Apps that you can easily tune and customize.
 The generator also supports React Native if you prefer to leverage all capabilities of mobile devices.

 The distribution comes with a skeleton ready to welcome the Next.js flavor of the generated code.
 To bootstrap your app, run: